tot-ra/graphql-schema-registry/README.md

 ### POST /schema/push

 Validates and registers new schema for a service.
+If changes encountered, it also breaks down the new changes

 #### Request params (optional, raw body)